M1XZG/discord-bot-guesser/README.md

 - `/open_guessing` - Open the guessing event and allow users to submit guesses (requires a question to be set first).
 - `/close_guessing` - Close the guessing event and prevent new submissions (shows total number of guesses).
 - `/list_guesses` - Show all users who have submitted guesses and their answers.
-- `/find_closest <answer>` - Find winners based on the answer:
+- `/find_closest <answer>` - Find the top 5 closest guesses to help select winners:
-  - For numeric questions: Finds the closest guess to the number
+  - For numeric questions: Shows the 5 closest guesses with medals/rankings (🥇🥈🥉4️⃣5️⃣)
+  - Displays username, guess, and difference from the actual answer
+  - Automatically detects and shows ties for 5th place
-  - For text questions: Shows exact matches or all answers for review
+  - For text questions: Shows exact matches or all answers for manual review
-  - Example: `/find_closest 150` (for numeric questions)
+  - Example: `/find_closest 150` (shows top 5 closest to 150)
-  - Example: `/find_closest Brazil` (for text questions)
+  - Example: `/find_closest Brazil` (shows who guessed "Brazil" exactly)
 - `/reset_game` - Clear all guesses and reset the game:
   - Can only be used when guessing is closed
   - Opens a private thread for confirmation